ystv/web-auth/README.md

 - `WAUTH_DOMAIN_NAME` Domain name of where it's hosted so we can restrict callbacks to a certain domain

+- `WAUTH_LOGOUT_ENDPOINT` URL of where to redirect after successful logout

 Used to keep cookies secure, if left blank it will generate random keys instead

 - `WAUTH_AUTHENTICATION_KEY` 64 bytes of hex, used for cookies